Foulest/PixelAddons/README.md

 > ![Broadcast Image](https://i.imgur.com/rXqzPWK.png)

 - **End Battle Command:** PixelAddons overwrites the Pixelmon Reforged `/endbattle` command.
 This command was previously locked behind a hard to find permission and didn't always work.
-Now, there is no permission needed to end any glitched battle without having to close your game.
-Aliases of the `/endbattle` command include `/stopbattle` and `/exitbattle`.
+Now, there is no permission needed to end any glitched battle without having to close your game..

 - **Hatch Command:** PixelAddons includes a `/hatch <slot>` command that allows you to instantly hatch eggs for a configurable price.
 This drastically improves the egg hatching experience if players can use their in-game money they earned to expedite the process.
 The command prompts the users to confirm the egg hatch by having them run the command twice to prevent accidental hatches.